What’s your book about?

 How did you get your agent?

-Regular old querying – I am a slush pile success story.
-Also, I took a Writers Digest webinar that my agent was teaching (after she requested my manuscript), and that really opened up the door for our communication.
+I took a Writers Digest webinar that my agent was teaching (after she requested my manuscript via the slush pile), and that really opened up the door for our communication.
 If you can’t make it to actual conferences, I suggest going the online route!

 The full story on how I got my agent can be read HERE.